 8. Addendum: Santa Barbara resolution

-1.b: When a caucus exists, and gains accreditation by GPUS, it sends an elected voting delegate and an alternate to the GPUS Coordinating Committee, and up to three voting members to each Standing Committee.
-Additional individuals from your caucus, with the assent of your elected CC delegate, are welcomed to volunteer for GPUS’s various working committees.
+1(b): When a caucus gains accreditation by GPUS, it is awarded two voting delegates and one alternate to the GPUS National Committee, and up to three voting members to each Standing Committee.
+This apportionment is permanent, and does not change in relation to membership strength.
+Additional individuals from a caucus, with the consent of the caucus, are welcomed to volunteer for GPUS working committees as permitted by committee rules.

 1.c.1: GPUS’s home page is www.gp.org